DeenaaPawaskar/simon-says-game/README.md

 # Focus-Play
-Focus-Play Game is a fun, memory-based game where players must repeat an increasingly long sequence of colors in the correct order.
+Focus-Play Game is a fun, memory-based game inspired from simon-says game which is a memory based game, where players must repeat an increasingly long sequence of colors in the correct order.
 One wrong move and it’s game over!
 Built using HTML, CSS, and JavaScript.

 # 🎮 Focus-Play Memory Game